 - They are one of the most established travel insurance companies, recommended by Lonely Planet and Intrepid.

-- They provide cover for medical expenses, including reimbursements for injuries that happen, and are treated, while you’re traveling.
+- World Nomads provides cover for medical expenses, including reimbursements for injuries that happen, and are treated, while you’re traveling.
 They also provide cover for trip cancellation if you’re injured before you go.

 - 2 plans: Standard and Explorer.
 The Standard Plan covers most basic medical needs and general outdoor activities; the Explorer Plan takes things up a notch – it has a higher coverage threshold, and offers protection for certain extreme sports like shark cage diving and skydiving.